wadoon/key/key/soliditySpecParser/Readme.txt

 javac Solidity*.java

 Run:
-java SoliditySpecCompiler [.sol file] [function name]
+java SoliditySpecCompiler [.sol file] [contract name] [function name]

 A .key-formatted file with proof obligations for [function name] will be printed to stdout.
-For constructor proof obligations, use [contract name] + "Impl".
+For constructor proof obligations, use [contract name] as function name.

-Only accepts one class.
-LOTS of other limitations at the moment.
+LOTS of limitations at the moment.